 - Full-truckload shipping is used when the companies have enough goods to fill an entire truck or when the cost of the items outweighs the cost of using a dedicated truck.

-Full truckload shipping is usually faster.
+Full truckload shipping is usually faster service in trucking business.
 And it's when the companies require expedited shipping or when the freight is time-sensitive.

 The difference between FTL and LTL

 When evaluating the pros and cons of LTL vs FTL shipping, what is best depends on your business needs and the particulars of your freight.
 Here are some things you should consider when determining which shipping method will be best for you:

 Your goods share the truck's cargo space with items from other companies, which reduces the cost of your delivery.